Importance of Prenatal Nutrition in the First 1,000 Days

 Nutrient Deficiencies

-• 95% not getting enough vitamin D
+• 95% are not getting enough vitamin D

-• 30% lacking adequate calcium
+• 30% are lacking adequate calcium

-• 83% didn't have enough iron intake
+• 83% have insufficient iron intake

-• 50% not getting enough omega 3
+• 50% are not consuming enough omega-3 fatty acids

-Let that sink in for a moment!
+Let that sink in for a moment…

 Thanks for reading!